AORN Guideline for Processing Flexible Endoscopes

 AORN HandOver Process

-- Communication is key.
+• Use clear communication.
 Communicating point-of-use treatment to endoscopy technicians is essential in ensuring that the instruments are properly cleaned and sterilized before they are used on patients.
-The following are some key points to overall processing to consider when communicating this information:

 Borescope Inspection Recommendations

-It's important to note that endoscopic borescope inspection should be performed by trained and licensed healthcare professionals, following the appropriate guidelines and sterilization protocols to minimize the risk of infection and ensure patient safety.
+It's important to note that the endoscopic borescope inspection should always be performed by trained and licensed healthcare professionals.
+The inspector should ensure that they are following the appropriate guidelines and sterilization protocols to minimize the risk of infection and ensure patient safety.

 Cleaning Verification Tests

 AORN recommends using cleaning verification tests to verify the manual cleaning of flexible endoscopes before sterilization or HLD.
-Cleaning verification testing, such as with ATP, protein, carbohydrate, or hemoglobin, is recommended to provide an objective method for verifying cleanliness.
+Cleaning verification testing for microscopic substances such as ATP, protein, carbohydrate, or hemoglobin, is recommended to provide an objective method for verifying cleanliness.

 Drying Processed Endoscopes

 It's important to perform the drying process carefully and thoroughly to ensure no moisture is left inside the endoscope.
-This can lead to bacterial growth and increase the risk of infection.
-Again, education is key.
-The drying process should be performed by properly trained personnel, following the appropriate guidelines and protocols to ensure that the endoscope is safe for use on patients.
+Moisture leads to bacterial growth and increases the risk of infection.

-The AORN recommendation is to dry all accessible channels of HLD-processed flexible endoscopes per the manufacturer’s IFU with pressure-regulated instrument air or HEPA-filtered air for a minimum of 10 minutes or until no visible moisture remains.
+The AORN recommends drying all accessible channels of HLD-processed flexible endoscopes per the manufacturer’s IFU with pressure-regulated instrument air or HEPA-filtered air for a minimum of 10 minutes or until no visible moisture remains.

 In Conclusion

-As we audit our current processes at each touch point, AAMI and AORN provide clear guidance to help us all.
-Although ever-changing, these organizations help us keep our staff and patients safe.
+AAMI and AORN provide clear guidance to ensure sterility and safety.
+Although the recommendations are ever-changing, these organizations help us keep our staff and patients safe.
 They have provided updates for proper cleaning, disinfection, and maintaining flexible endoscopes.
-These guidelines ensure that healthcare facilities can provide the highest level of patient safety by preventing the spread of infection and ensuring the proper functioning of these medical devices.
+These organizations continually perform research and update their recommendations to ensure that healthcare facilities can provide the highest level of patient safety.
+Preventing the spread of infection and ensuring the proper functioning of these medical devices is one of the most effective ways to keep patients safe.
 Healthcare professionals need to stay informed and follow these updates to ensure compliance with infection control standards and best practices.
 Happy processing!

 References: